 We would also like to express our thanks to An Gaelscoil, Ard Scoil Mhuire and Garbally College who work with us on student exchange and in school programmes.
 The interaction between the schools is very beneficial for our pupils.

-We wish to thank all Ballinasloe Businesses and community groups who constantly and generously support our school
+We wish to thank Ballinasloe Credit Union and all the Ballinasloe Businesses and Community Groups who constantly and generously support our school.

 Copyright © St. Teresa's Special School 2013-